srmds/soda-data-quality-example/README.md

-# SODA - data quality example
+# SODA - data quality example (WIP)

 This repo contains an example of how to utilize SODACL for data quality checks, more info: https://docs.soda.io/soda/core-interactive-demo.html

+Note that this example is a Work In Progress (WIP)
 ## Setup and configure

 ### Clone the repo